Featured Product: Anker PowerCore Slim 10,000 | $18 | Amazon

 The solar panels can power up the bank while strapped to a backpack or when hanging at the campsite, plus it has dual flashlights in case you need a bit of brightness.
 You can charge it through a wall outlet too, but the solar edge, water resistance, and lights make this incredibly handy for outdoor adventuring.

 You don’t even need to carry a charging cable for this unique power brick.
 Aukey’s 10,000 Basix Pro wireless portable charger is built for high-end phones that have wireless charging capabilities, letting you simply lay your phone on top of the power bank to start charging.

 Sure, you can plug in a cable like normal, but wireless charging is an added convenience for those of you with compatible phones.
 On top of that, the charger has its own kickstand, so if you’re going to watch videos on your phone, simply prop up the charger, stick your phone on the pop-out shelf, and enjoy the show as your phone charges all the while.

-Our Quentyn Kennemer reviewed the Aukey Basix Pro and was impressed by its versatility, even if it’s not the longest-lasting brick around:
+Quentyn Kennemer reviewed the Aukey Basix Pro for The Inventory and was impressed by its versatility, even if it’s not the longest-lasting brick around: